 Ridesharing Insurance in Maryland: Are You Covered?

-Be aware that under Maryland law, drivers for TNCs such as Uber or Lyft will need $1 million in coverage for bodily injury and property damage when actually giving a ride.
-But this coverage may not protect them when they're on their way to pick up a passenger.
+Be aware that under Maryland law, this coverage may not protect drivers when they're on their way to pick up a passenger.
 Take a careful look at where your personal policy ends and any TNC-sponsored coverage begins, as well as in what circumstances you might be at risk.
 You can do this by talking with an insurance agent.

 Car Accidents: How to File a Claim in Maryland